randomrecipegenerator/recipes-with-rotisserie-chicken/README.md

 # recipes-with-rotisserie-chicken
-🍗 Quick Rotisserie Chicken Recipes for Busy Cooks Rotisserie chicken is a time-saving kitchen hero, perfect for creating flavorful meals in minutes.
+## Quick Rotisserie Chicken Recipes for Busy Cooks
+##Rotisserie chicken is a time-saving kitchen hero, perfect for creating flavorful meals in minutes.
 Use leftover or store-bought chicken to whip up these crowd-pleasing dishes:

-1. Rotisserie Chicken Tacos
+1. ## Rotisserie Chicken Tacos
 Shred chicken, toss with taco seasoning, and load into warm tortillas.
 Top with avocado, salsa, and cilantro.
 Ready in 15 minutes!

 2. Creamy Chicken Noodle Soup